Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/client-side-caching.markdown

 # Additional Resources

-- For a detailed description of the different caching scenarios please consult the [Product Overview](../overview/caching-scenarios.html)
+- For a detailed description of the different caching scenarios, refer to [Caching Scenarios](../overview/caching-scenarios.html) in the Product Overview.

-- For more advanced WAN based topologies see the [Multi-Site Replication over the WAN](./multi-site-replication-overview.html) section.
+- For more advanced WAN- based topologies see the [Multi-Site Replication over the WAN](./multi-site-replication-overview.html) section.